 In general, once your implants are placed, you can expect your treatment to be completed anywhere from two to 12 months.
 For these reasons, it is difficult to predict exactly how much the restorative phase of your treatment will cost, although you should receive a reasonable estimate of costs.
 It also is difficult to give you a specific timeframe for completion of your treatment until after the implants are ready for restoration.
 Before you proceed with any phase of implant supported tooth replacement, talk with your general dentist as well as Drs.
-De Tolla or Williams to better understand your comprehensive treatment plan and the costs incurred by each of your treating doctors.
+De Tolla, Williams or Snow to better understand your comprehensive treatment plan and the costs incurred by each of your treating doctors.

 Dental Implants Presentation

 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.